 A tray of fresh vegetables can be just as refreshing and light as the platter of fruits.
 Pick vegetables with a crunchy and firm texture.
 The chosen vegetables should be eaten raw, like celery, cucumber, and carrots.

 And you should not forget the drinks.
-Forego soda is full of calories and sugar while peach tea or ice tea is opt more refreshing.
-If you have some extra fruits (strawberries, avocado or banana) lying around begging to be used, dump them into the blender, add milk or yogurt and ice and pulse.
+Forego soda is full of calories and sugar while peach tea or ice tea opts more refreshing.
+If you have some extra fruits (strawberries, avocado, or banana) lying around begging to be used, dump them into the blender, add milk or yogurt and ice, and pulse.